tessel/tessel.io/README.md

-# Technical-io Static Web Pages
+# Tessel.io Static Web Pages

 This project is currently under revision.
 We're migrating to gulp, sass, and livereload capabilities.